 Your first day of medical school classes will probably remind you of your first day of college.
 Don’t get frustrated if you get lost; the medical school building can be a little confusing at first.

 The years of medical school are what you make them.
-If you get started in the right way with good study habits and good personal habits, you’re on the road to becoming a fine physician.
+If you start in the right way with good study habits and personal habits, you’re on the road to becoming a fine physician.